-One such system developed to help in teaching is Raspberry Pi, a system that brings raspberry pi and actuators together to allow students to become proficient in handling linear actuators and the motion systems they are often attached to.
+One such system developed to help in teaching is Raspberry Pi, which brings raspberry pi and actuators together to allow students to become proficient in handling linear actuators and the motion systems they are often attached to.

-The basic handling of a linear actuator with a Raspberry Pi control system is something that comes down to learning the operating language (usually Python, or a similar language).
-The language then gives the controller a stronger ability to communicate with the motion system which they are controlling.
-Raspberry Pi itself has over seventeen GPIOs attached to it, meaning that the operator at any given time can control a group of more than one actuator.
+The basic handling of a linear actuator with a Raspberry Pi control system is something that comes down to learning the functional language (usually Python or a similar language).
+The language then gives the controller a more vital ability to communicate with the motion system that they are controlling.
+Raspberry Pi itself has over seventeen GPIOs attached to it, meaning that the operator, at any given time, can control a group of more than one actuator.
 When it comes to computing and programming classes, learning the languages (such as Python) before anybody comes into contact with the systems which require it is a good way of ensuring that they will have all the knowledge they need before they need it.

 People who have learned the appropriate languages for use with the system will be able to control their linear actuator(s) with Raspberry Pi if they ever need to.
-Using the system, they will then be able to convert the rotational motion of a common motor into linear motion for various tasks, including security systems and baby monitors, if they are needed to move.
-The main problem people have with the Raspberry Pi system is that it does not have its own power source; an external power supply is needed for Raspberry Pi, and therefore any attached linear actuators – to function.
-This naturally requires the Raspberry Pi system to be connected up in some fashion, and therefore limits what a linear actuator can do, as it needs to be connected to the power source.
+Using the system, they will then be able to convert the rotational motion of a standard motor into linear motion for various tasks, including security systems and baby monitors, if they are needed to move.
+The prominent problem people have with the Raspberry Pi system is that it does not have its own power source; an external power supply is needed for Raspberry Pi, and, therefore, any attached linear actuators – to function.
+This naturally requires the Raspberry Pi system to be connected up in some fashion and therefore limits what a linear actuator can do, as it needs to be connected to the power source.